As markets for most goods and services continue to move online, new marketing metrics are devised and more experimentation takes place.

 Add Affiliate Links To Your Blog Posts

-All marketers demonstrate at least some awareness of how blog posts can help your network EPC, even if they don’t employ them.
+All marketers demonstrate at least some awareness of how blog posts can help your EPC affiliate marketing networks, even if they don’t employ them.

 Fresh, informative blog posts do very well on Google’s result pages, so you should consider using them.